san1309/End-to-End-Medical-Chatbot/README.md

 This project involves building a reliable, domain-specific AI assistant designed for the healthcare industry.
 To prevent the hallucinations common in general-purpose Large Language Models (LLMs), the system utilizes a Retrieval-Augmented Generation (RAG) architecture.
 This ensures the AI's answers are strictly grounded in a verified knowledge base derived from medical PDF documents.

 # Key Features and Workflow
-Data Processing: Complex medical texts are processed and converted into vector embeddings.
+## Data Processing: Complex medical texts are processed and converted into vector embeddings.
-Semantic Retrieval: Embeddings are stored in Pinecone, a serverless vector database, to enable ultra-fast semantic retrieval.
+## Semantic Retrieval: Embeddings are stored in Pinecone, a serverless vector database, to enable ultra-fast semantic retrieval.
-Reasoning Engine: LangChain is used to orchestrate the AI's reasoning logic.
+## Reasoning Engine: LangChain is used to orchestrate the AI's reasoning logic.
-Backend and UI: The AI logic is wrapped in a Flask backend and includes a user interface.
+## Backend and UI: The AI logic is wrapped in a Flask backend and includes a user interface.
-DevOps and Deployment: The entire application is containerized using Docker and deployed to AWS (EC2).
+## DevOps and Deployment: The entire application is containerized using Docker and deployed to AWS (EC2).
-CI/CD Pipeline: Continuous integration and deployment are automated using GitHub Actions.
+## CI/CD Pipeline: Continuous integration and deployment are automated using GitHub Actions.

 # Tech Stack
-AI Framework: LangChain7
+AI Framework: LangChain
-Vector Database: Pinecone7
+Vector Database: Pinecone
-Backend: Flask (Python)7
+Backend: Flask (Python)
-Containerization: Docker7
+Containerization: Docker
-CI/CD: GitHub Actions6
+CI/CD: GitHub Actions
-Cloud Platform: Amazon Web Services (AWS EC2)5
+Cloud Platform: Amazon Web Services (AWS EC2)

 # How to Run ?